Canon 1D X Mark III vs Leica S1

 |17.||Sony A6400||2359||n||3.0 / 922||tilting||Y||1/4000s||11.0/s||Y||n|

 |Notes: *) Information refers to the mechanical shutter, unless the camera only has an electronic one.|

 One feature that is present on the 1DX Mark III, but is missing on the S1 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

 The Canon 1D X Mark III has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-The 1DX Mark III writes its imaging data to CFexpress cards, while the S1 uses external storage.
+The 1DX Mark III writes its imaging data to CFexpress (type B) cards, while the S1 uses external storage.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D X Mark III and Leica S1 Pro and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.